cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("CIAAWconsensus")` has a function for multivariate meta-analysis in the context of atomic weights and estimating isotope ratios.
 - `r pkg("BayesMultMeta")` provides Bayesian inference for the parameters of a multivariate random-effects model with application to multivariate meta-analysis.
 - `r pkg("remaCor")` provides multivariate meta-analysis when the correlation between effect sizes is known.
+- `r pkg("xmeta")` provides a variety of methods for multivariate meta-analysis

 ### Meta-analysis of studies of diagnostic tests